 - it is fit for purpose to ensure the protection of schools and other non residential premises

-FIRAS has indicated that the system will be given approval under their third party accreditation scheme.
+FIRAS have now given approval under their third party accreditation scheme.
 FIRAS is the mark of endorsement of competency in the installation of fire products and systems.